Stop and Smell the Rosemary: Rosemary Parm Shortbread and Rosemary Lemonade Fizz

 Looking for a beverage for my rosemary, I found a recipe from Epicurious~

-The rosemary adds a interesting and fresh flavor to the lemonade, that you can enjoy with or without the vodka!
+The rosemary adds a fresh flavor to the lemonade, that you can enjoy with or without the vodka!

 ~1 cup fresh lemon juice